namkyodai/assetmetrics/exampleSite/content/english/business/digitalmornitoring.md

 - Site Monitoring & Analysis
 - Vessel Volumetric Analysis.

-Our in-house developed software enables the automation of detecting defects and deformations in roads, bridges, and facades through machine learning capabilities and drones, thereby allowing clients to have increased accuracy in reporting, prioritise rectification works and carry out preventive maintenance.
+Our in-house developed software enables the automation of detecting defects and deformations in roads, bridges, and facades through machine learning capabilities and drones, thereby allowing clients to have increased accuracy in reporting, prioritize rectification works and carry out preventive maintenance.
 Our solutions also provide efficiencies in volumetric computations, site safety inspections and progress monitoring through model generation software and drones.
 The data captured can form documentations useful for site control and dispute resolution.

 KEY OUTCOMES